fdeblasio/pokeemerald-expansion/README.md

 - Wurmple:
     - Learns Bug Bite at level 7 instead of 15
-    - Evolution is based on time of day
+    - Evolution is now based on time of day

 - Beautifly:
     - Learns Air Slash by TM